 The neighborhoods of Emerald View Park benefit from a wide array of cultural institutions including schools, public libraries, and business districts.
-The Master Plan recommends the inclusion of new trails to facilitate stronger connections with these cultural institutions.
+The Master Plan recommends the inclusion of new trails and urban hiking loops to facilitate stronger connections with these cultural institutions.